 Rate of Students Passing Core Classes

 Harlem Lacrosse students attend mandatory daily study halls and achieved passing grades in core-classes at higher rates than non-Harlem Lacrosse students at their schools.
-In the 2015–2016 school year, at least 90% of students passed English, Math, Science and Social Studies
+In the 2016-2017 school year, at least 87% of students passed English, Math and Science.

 Students Passing English